PrincetonUniversity/multi_gpu_training/02_pytorch_ddp/README.md

 The Python interpreter will be launched 8 times (2 x 4) and each of the 8 tasks will have a different value of `SLURM_PROCID` from the set 0, 1, 2, 3, 4, 5, 6, 7.

-Below is a full Slurm script for using DDP for Della (GPU) where there are 2 GPUs per node:
+Below is a full Slurm script for using DDP for Della (GPU):

 ```bash
 #!/bin/bash